-She has performed and shown work at a various venues including: Battersea Arts Centre, Turner Contemporary, Cambridge Junction, Cockpit Theatre, Camden People’s Theatre, Tate Britain, Rich Mix, The Island, Kensington Olympia, CLF Art Cafe
+She has performed and shown work at a various venues including: Battersea Arts Centre, Turner Contemporary, Cambridge Junction, Cockpit Theatre, Camden People’s Theatre, Tate Britain, Rich Mix, The Island, Kensington Olympia, CLF Art Cafe.

 Hannah studied Drama and Performance Studies at London South Bank University where she gained a First Class Honours Degree and was awarded the Course Director’s award for Outstanding Achievement before continuing her studies to gain a Masters Degree in Contemporary Performance Making at Brunel University.